will-bc/Dota_Net/README.md

 Leave running _ping_database.m_ for as long as the computer is connected unused.

+## Additional Information

+**OS** : Windows

--- The first version, it has some bugs --
+-- First version, it has some bugs.
+Report them if you find.  --